Dr. Steve Merten relieves patients who struggle with symptoms of overly large breasts

 During the consultation process, Dr. Merten talks with his patients about their expectations and goals.
 Patients are shown a large number of before-and-after photos to assist them in visualising the reduction.
 Dr. Merten and his patients work together to determine the best suitable breast size for each individual.

 About Steve Merten, FRACS

 Dr. Steve Merten trained under the Royal Australian College of Surgeons and earned his medical degree at Sydney University.
 He has served as Chairman of the NSW Chapter of the Australian Society of Plastic Surgeons as well as the Head of Plastic Surgery at Concord Hospital in Sydney.
-Dr. Merten is extensively trained in a number of cosmetic enhancement procedures, including breast augmentation and tummy tuck surgery.
+Dr. Merten is extensively trained in a number of cosmetic enhancement procedures, including Breast Enlargement and tummy tuck surgery.
 He is available for interview upon request.